 National Disability Authority hosts a seminar on Person Centred Planning

-This message was read at the opening of the seminar.One of the basic principles of the Health Strategy is that services should be “People Centred”.
+one of the basic principles of the health strategy is that services should be “people centred”.

 The seminar closed with expressions of thanks to all who contributed in various ways to a very interesting event and a word of encouragement to everyone to keep in touch with each other, so as to ensure that everyone wishing to pursue person centred planning further would be supported in realizing this ambition.